-If a veteran receiving Post 9/11 benefits withdraws before the semester is completed, all funding received from the U.S. Department of Veterans Affairs would be returned to the student, and it is the student's responsibility to return any funds to the U.S. Department of Veterans Affairs and pay any balance owed to DigiPen.
+If a veteran receiving Post 9/11 benefits withdraws before the semester is completed, all funding received from the U.S. Department of Veterans Affairs would be returned to the student, and it is the student's responsibility to pay any balance owed to DigiPen.